dozmus/csar/design-docs/query-language/Query Language #2.0.0.md

 ```

 ## Problems with the Syntax
+* Allow fully qualified types
+* Figure out how `fromQuery` can be most useful
 * Cannot represent lots of statements
 * Cannot represent annotations (usages)
 * Cannot represent type parameters (generics) for classes/interfaces/methods